cypherhat/govern8r/README.md

 }
 ```

+Run elastic beanstalk in the govern8rService directory.
+This should create the following roles.

-There are some roles that need to be created.
-These *should* be created when elastic beanstalk is run the first time:
+(These *should* be created when elastic beanstalk is run the first time):

 ```
 aws-elasticbeanstalk-ec2-role
 aws-elasticbeanstalk-service-role
 ```

-Attach to each of these roles the following policies:
+Attach to aws-elasticbeanstalk-ec2-role the following policies:

 ```
 AWSCloudHSMRole